patrickmbarker/IG_Bot/README.md

 # IG_Bot
-This is an Instagram bot I created by using tacomonster's tutorial.
-I made a couple of slight tweaks to make it work on IG's latest website layout.
-Credit: https://gist.github.com/tacomonster/
+This is an Instagram bot I created to automate the following, unfollowing, and liking in IG.
+A potential application is to automate a business's social media growth.